beekai-oss/react-simple-img/README.md

      - if you want to disable the reveal animation after image have been cached
+     - Determining whether images have been cached is achieved using `sessionStorage`.
+       Setting this to true will have no effect for users with privacy settings enabled in their browsers that block the use of `sessionStorage`.

 - **logConsoleError**: (boolean) this argument is <b>optional</b>